cloudfoundry/cli/doc/adr/0004-v7-push-refactor.md

 }
 ```

 This is quite similar to the loop through `actor.PreparePushPlanSequence` above.
 We loop through `actor.ChangeApplicationSequence(plan)`, which returns an array of functions, and we call each one with the push plan.
-Each one returns a push plan that then gets passed in to the next one.
+Each one returns a push plan that then gets passed in to the next function.

-_The rest of the code there is just keeping track of a few streams to report progress, errors, and warnings, but this is not the focus of this ADR (and we may end up changing this as well)._
+_Note: The rest of that code uses streams to report progress, errors, and warnings, but this is not the focus of this ADR (and we may end up changing this as well)._

-The **biggest difference** here is that instead of being a static list of functions (like `actor.PreparePushPlanSequence`), `actor.ChangeApplicationSequence` is a function that takes in a push plan and returns an array of `ChangeApplicationFunc`s.
-This is because the requirements for "actualize" are a little more complex than those for "conceptualize": we want to dynamically build up the sequence of actions we run based on the push plan, rather than run the same sequence every time.
+The **biggest difference** from `Conceputalize` is that instead of being a static list of functions (like `actor.PreparePushPlanSequence`), `actor.ChangeApplicationSequence` is a function that takes in a push plan and returns an array of `ChangeApplicationFunc`s.
+This allows us to dynamically build up the sequence of actions we run based on the push plan, rather than run the same sequence every time.

 Let's look at how that works: